-Current changes already had begun to modify Northern societies and environment.
-Pollution, excessive fishing, expanding tourism and extraction of natural resources hurt fragile nature.
-Climate change is also proceeding rapidly in North causing both predicted and unpredictable consequences.
-Environmental changes affect the local communities and their livelihoods producing slower and faster changes on social, cultural, economical, and political levels.
+Global changes have already begun to modify also Northern societies and environment.
+Warming of the climate and seawater is proceeding even more rapidly in the North than in other areas.
+Pollution in the seas and the sky, excessive fishing, expanding traffic and extraction of natural resources hurt fragile nature.
+Environmental changes affect local communities and their livelihoods, producing gradual and rapid social, cultural, economic, and political changes.

-Many changes are global, but problems are often local.
-The Nordic countries have variable geography and climate from the Danish dunes to the Norwegian fjords, from the Baltic Sea, all the way up to the Arctic Ocean and Svalbard islands.
-Consequently, there are differences in fauna and flora as well as cultural variations.
-Despite of geographical differences, we share Nordic attitudes and values, and it is easy to work together, search for solutions, and share knowledge transparently.
-Changes on Northern Shores will outline a new and useful concept to strengthen and further develop the Nordic co-operation.
+The Nordic countries have variable geography and climate from the Danish dunes to the Norwegian fjords, from the Baltic Sea all the way up to the Arctic Ocean and Svalbard Islands.
+There are differences in fauna and flora as well as cultural variations.
+Consequently, the problems caused by global changes are dissimilar in different Nordic areas.
+Despite of differences, we share Nordic attitudes and values, and it is easy to work together, search for solutions, and share knowledge transparently.
+Changes on Northern Shores will outline and develop concepts for strengthening Nordic cooperation.

-The concept of Changes on Northern Shores was developed by Liisa Kanerva and Kaisu Koivisto.
-They will be joined by artists and researchers during 2019.
+The concept of Changes on Northern Shores was initiated by visual artists Liisa Kanerva http://liisakanerva.blogspot.com and Kaisu Koivisto http://kaisukoivisto.com/.

 The Changes on Northern Shores projects have been funded in 2019 – 2022 by the Nordic Culture Fund and in 2023 by Nordic Culture Point.
 The following CNS exhibitions and events have been realized: 2021 Nipå Gallery, Mariehamn; 2021 Greenlandic House, Copenhagen; 2022 Nordlyst Festival, Andøya; 2022-2023 Arktikum Museum and Science Centre, Rovaniemi.